All Episodes

 A national commissar of bathrooms, which is a complete absurdity.

-so that so that uh more and more areas of life the government is simply uh extending its tentacles big further and further into I am a small government conservative I believe in Western civilization I believe we are facing the end of Western civilization and I believe that in the other half of the free world in Western Europe we are witness we are about to witness the implosion of some of the oldest nation states on the planet.
+And I believe that in the other half of the free world in Western Europe, we are about to witness the implosion of some of the oldest nation-states on the planet.

-Sweden, which uh is one of the wealthiest uh uh and most progressive nations on earth is about to implode under its insane uh migration policies.
+Sweden, which is one of the wealthiest and most progressive nations on earth, is about to implode under its insane migration policies.

-That human connection that uh enthralls an o uh an audience and makes them feel that the candidate understands them, relates to them, knows them where they live, is not a tourist in uh in in the broken down townships of America, but understands the reality of the lives they live.
+that human connection that enthralls an audience and makes them feel that the candidate understands them, relates to them, knows them where they live, is not a tourist in the broken down townships of America, but understands the reality of the lives they live.

-And uh that's not a partisan, as I said uh to Sean in Exeter.
+And that's not a partisan, as I said to Sean in Exeter.

 That's not a partisan thing.